yzh503/obsidian-aicommander-plugin/README.md

 - AI Commander: Generate text from the selected text
 - AI Commander: Generate image from the selected text
 - AI Commander: Generate a transcript from the above audio
+- AI Commander: Generate text from prompt in context of the above PDF
+- AI Commander: Generate text from the current line in context of the above PDF
+- AI Commander: Generate text from the selected text in context of the above PDF

 # Install from Github